jasonmccreary/courses.e-hazard.com/README.md

 # Todo
-- if sponsor at least name required
-- change to dates
+- change to datetimes to dates
 - add date picker
 - classes.index row display
 - lock down users to only admin